AlexZavor/chess/notes.md

 Drawing text to screen to draw each token. a lot like it. two UIs, pre logged in, post logged in thursday connecting to API.

+API Calls
+    connect to server. talk through bytes
+Code examples on slides. very good.

+# Logging
+Built in loggers, make a logger, set a priority level.